UK Partner Visa

-For application submitted overseas, the applicants have to provide their biometric enrolment at one of the Visa Facilitation Centres.
+For an application under UK Partner visa category submitted overseas, the applicants have to provide their biometric enrolment at one of the Visa Facilitation Centres.
 Successful applicants will receive a 30 day ‘vignette sticker’ in their passport instead of a vignette with the full grant of leave.
 This 30 day visa will be the date they indicated as their intended travel date in their visa application.
 Applicants will be required to collect their BRP from the Post Office branch detailed in their decision letter within ten days of arrival in the UK.
 The Post Office branch is linked to the postcode that they submitted in their visa application.
 The BRP card can then be used as proof of right to work, study and access public services in the UK.

 - Immigration Health Surchargev